 Fat necrosis makes up nearly 3 percent of all breast lesions.
 Sometimes, the only way to tell the difference between these lumps and breast cancer is to do a breast biopsy.

 Fat necrosis commonly develops after breast surgery, radiation, or other traumatic injuries to the breast.
 While the lumps can cause some worry initially, they are harmless in terms of your overall health and don’t increase your risk of developing breast cancer.

 Lumps caused by fat necrosis are also rarely painful, but you may have anxiety until breast cancer or other problems are ruled out as the cause of the lump

-You should tell your doctor about any lumps you feel in your breast.
+Talk with a doctor as soon as you can about any lumps you feel in your breast.
 They can do an exam and run any necessary tests to tell you if the lump is fat necrosis or cancer.

-Fat necrosis vs. breast cancer
+Breast fat necrosis vs. breast cancer symptoms